 What should you do?: If you're excusing yourself to visit the ladies' room all night, pick up a pregnancy test and call your doctor.
 Chances are you probably have a baby-on-board!

 Loss of energy sets in thanks to hormones and your body’s efforts to nurture baby's development.
 Get tips on how to cope with first trimester fatigue.

 Why it happens?: Your body is working overtime to make sure baby has everything she needs to grow for the next nine months.

-Is it common?: Oh, yeah!
-If you think you're tired now, just wait until you're chasing around after a toddler all day.
+Is it common?: Oh, yeah.
+But if you think you're tired now, just wait until you're chasing around after a toddler all day.

 What should you do?: Don't be afraid to press snooze or take that early evening nap you've been daydreaming about.
 The better you feel, the better baby will too.

 You might want to invest in a pregnancy test.
-Find out when is the best time to take a pregnancy test to get the most accurate result.
+Find out when is the best time to take it to get the most accurate result.